How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 The first step is realizing you are one.

-As I said earlier, everyone is an energy vampire.
+As I said earlier, everyone is an emotional vampire.
 That is, under the right conditions, we each steal energy and light from others.

 But it’s also accurate to say that no one is an emotional vampire.
 Emotional and energy vampires, witches, and warlocks are archetypal forces that abide in us, but it’s not what we are.